leanprover/SampCert/README.md

 #### BinomialSample

-We implement anod show normalization for a sampler for the Binomial distribution.
+We implement and show normalization for a sampler for the Binomial distribution.

 #### LocalDP